Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 Our findings generalize to other decile sorted portfolios.
 Table \ref{tab:decile} collects the explained variation and cross-sectional $R^2$ for all decile-sorted portfolios.
 It is striking that GAN is always better than the other two models in explaining variation.
 At the same time GAN achieves a cross-sectional $R^2$ higher than 90\% for all characteristics.
 In the few cases where the other models have a slightly higher cross-sectional $R^2$, this number is very close to 1, i.e. all models can essentially perfectly explain the pricing information in the deciles.
 In summary GAN strongly dominates the other methods in explaining sorted portfolios.
 The results show (1) that the non-linearities and interactions matter as GAN is better than EN and (2) the no-arbitrage condition extracts additional information as GAN is better than FFN.

 Figure \ref{fig:PredictedReturnVw} visualizes the ability of GAN to explain the cross-section of expected returns for all value weighted characteristic sorted deciles.
 We plot the average excess return and the model implied average excess return.
-In an ideal model the points would line up on the 45 degree line.
-The GAN SDF captures the correct monotonic behavior, but its prediction is biased to towards the mean.
-In contrast, the prediction of other three models show a larger discrepancy which holds for characteristics of all groups.
+The GAN SDF captures the correct monotonic behavior, but its prediction is biased towards the mean.
+In contrast, the prediction of the other three models show a larger discrepancy which holds for characteristics of all groups.
 Figure \ref{fig:PredictedReturnEw} shows the prediction results for equally weighted decile portfolios.
 All models seem to perform slightly better, but the general findings are the same.